Nature documentary: 1960s

-In 1954, the BBC started airing Zoo Quest, featuring David Attenborough.
-Other early nature documentaries include Fur and Feathers shown on CBC from 1955 to 1956 and hosted by Ian McTaggart-Cowan., and Look, a studio-based BBC magazine-program with filmed inserts, hosted by Sir Peter Scott from 1955 to 1981.
 The first 50-minute weekly documentary series, The World About Us, began on BBC2 in 1967 with a color installment from the French filmmaker Haroun Tazieff, called "Volcano".
 Around 1982, the series changed its title to The Natural World, which the BBC Natural History Unit in Bristol continued to produce as of 2023.
-In 1961, Anglia Television produced the first of the award-winning Survival series.
+In 1961, Anglia Television produced the first of the award-winning Survival series, which lasted up until 2001.
+It was eventually axed when the network introduced a controversial new schedule which many commentators have criticized as "dumbing down".